The Star Trek/Dr. Seuss Mashup is a Fair Use

 Tuesday, 05.07.2019, 07:20 PM

-In Dr. Seuss Enters., L.P. v.
-ComicMix LLC, Defendants created a Kickstarter campaign in order to fund printing and distribution of an allegedly infringing work, Oh, the Places You’ll Boldly Go! ("Boldly"), which combines aspects of various Dr. Seuss’ works with "certain characters, imagery, and other elements from Star Trek, the science fiction entertainment franchise created by Gene Roddenberry.
-Here, the court refused to dismiss the copyright infringement claim on the grounds that there was insufficient evidence of whether this work would affect the market for Dr. Seuss’ work.
-The court found that Boldly failed to qualify as a parody even though it was transformative, explaining, “it combines into a completely unique work the two disparate worlds of Dr. Seuss and Star Trek.
-Go! tells the tale of a young boy setting out on adventure and discovering and confronting many strange beings and circumstances along his path.”
-While the defendants were not successful in getting the court to dismiss the complaint with a preliminary ruling, the outcome of the case remains to be decided.
+The U.S. District Court for the Southern District of California dismissed the trademark claims but refused to dismiss the copyright infringement claim on the grounds that there was insufficient evidence of whether this work would affect the market for Dr. Seuss works.
+The court found that Boldly failed to qualify as a parody even though it was transformative, explaining “it combines into a completely unique work the two disparate worlds of Dr. Seuss and Star Trek.
+[Boldly] tells the tale of a young boy setting out on adventure and discovering and confronting many strange beings and circumstances along his path.”
+The court has now made its decision and dismissed the entire suit.
+This is another in a recent line of cases enhancing the right of fair use.

 Mark Litwak is a veteran entertainment attorney and producer’s rep based in Los Angeles, California.
 He is an adjunct professor at USC Gould School of Law, and the creator of the Entertainment Law Resources website with lots of free information for filmmakers (www.marklitwak.com).
 He is the author of six books including: Dealmaking in the Film and Television Industry, Contracts for the Film and Television Industry, and Risky Business: Financing and Distributing Independent Film.
 He can be reached at firstname.lastname@example.org